lvshuiyiqing/instcov-1/README.md

 * `compile_single_file.sh`: same with `run_single_file.sh`, but will not execute
 the program and run `instcov-view`.

+## Short-circuit handling in MC/DC analysis

+By default, instcov supports short-circuit handling.
+This means that only the conditions that are evaluated during execution is dumped.
+For example, if the decision is `a||b`, and if `a=true`, `b=true` at this point, the value of `b` will not dumped, thus labeled as `N` (unevaluated).

+When finding `MC/DC` pairs, if either side of assignment of a condition is `N`, then the two assignment of the condition is identical.
+For example, assignments:

+	TN=>T
+	FF=>F

+will be considered an `MC/DC` pair on the first condition.

+If you assume there are no short-circuit in the program, and want to dump all conditions despite of short circuits, you can add `-no-short-circuits` to `instcov`.
+In this case, you can also run `mcdc-scan` faster by using `-analyzer=fast` argument.

 ## An example output

 We have successfully run InstCov on some small programs, as well as some larger